 - Estuary Park will be expanded by approximately 2 acres to the north and east, and more strongly integrated with the Aquatic Center at the mouth of Lake Merritt Channel; public parking will be provided along the western edge of the open space and the large field space will be enhanced.
-The park will open up panoramic views to the Estuary from The Embarcadero. - Channel Park across Lake Merritt Channel from Estuary new vegetated edge, suitable for passive recreation, picnicking and sunbathing.
+The park will open up panoramic views to the Estuary from The Embarcadero. - Channel Park across Lake Merritt Channel from Estuary Park will be designed as a large waterfront meadow with a new vegetated edge, suitable for passive recreation, picnicking and sunbathing.
 Bocce ball courts are incorporated in the southeastern portion of the open space, adjacent to a small public parking lot.
 A dog park is planned immediately south of the Lake Merritt Channel bridge along the Embarcadero.
 The park will be designed to accommodate future connections to Lake Merritt along the Channel.